Bob0123456/17flowers/README.md

 # 17flowers

-This repo is use 17flwers dataset to do classification for learning tensorflow, learning how to create TFRecords and how to train own data in tensorflow.
+This repo is to do classification for learning tensorflow by using 17flowers dataset, learning how to create TFRecords and how to train own data in tensorflow.

 ## Create TFRecords